zshuangyan/impala-memory-predictor/README.md

 ## 2.3.
 [Edit settings of IML-Predictor](./settings_explanation.md)

 ## 2.4.
 Start/Stop
+IML-Predictor is depend on impala-toolbox/data-divertor, which collects queries' details from Cloudera Manager API.
+you need to deploy data-divertor in your hadoop cluster and keep it running.

 features is the scala application for collecting Impala queries and their details, package and upload to spark node
 ```
 cd features